dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 Note: you really shouldn't need the gc stuff.
 Unfortunately `kr-malloc` needs `sbrk` which we foolishly put in `ck-gc.c`.
 A good approach is to pull it apart so it's seperate.

+Otherwise you have to copy it into a subdirectory and use it.

 #### A great extension!